Code-Institute-Submissions/MS1-Catsitting/README.md

 #### Imagery

-The hero image on the homepage featue
+The hero image on the homepage - featuring a cat lying next to a home plant - helps to illustrate the purpose of the business.

-*Background-image/hero image/carousel/other*
-*explain your choice - eg it illustrate what type of flower arrangement could be achieved in the course and illustrate the purpose the courses / appealing image sell experience customers can expect form the course*
+The image was sourced from Pexels.

 ![Homepage hero image](assets/images/cat_hero.jpg)

+All images on the website are featuring cats and were sourced from Pexels.
+Please find using the link below the full list of credits.

 #### Colour scheme

-Colors were picked using Adobe Color using the hero image on the homepage.
+The colour palette was created using Adobe Color and the hero image from the homepage.

 ![Colour palette](assets/design/colourpalette.jpeg)

-Button
-Header and footer
-Text
-Section panels
+The following colours from the palette are used across the website and have been selected for their contrast whilst keeping in harmony with the main image.

+- Light grey #D6D8D7 is used for both header and footer.
+- Dark grey #2C2C2B is used for all text on light background and also for some section panels to add contrast.
+- Fushia #A02662 is used for headers, icons, buttons and horizontal lines when on light background.
+- Off white #F1F5F6 is used for text, icons and buttons on dark background.

 #### Fonts
-*Primary font - explain choice*
-*Secondary font - explain choice - complement primary font / impact*

-Google font
-Main text Open Sans
-Headings and subheadings Poppin
+The website uses Open Sans as primary font, whilst the headings and subheadings uses the secondary font Poppin, which pairs nicely with Open Sans.
+Both fonts were sourced from Google fonts and were selected for their round edges, which add softness to the website.

 #### Icons

-*Explain choice - font awesome*
-Icons were chosen from font awesome library, to illustrate and
+Icons from the Font Awesome library are used across the website to illustrate and hihglight some text and headings.

 #### Styling
 *Explain if you applied a particular style of styling for particular reason - ex using rounded corners because it's more child friendly*